helderpinto/AzureOptimizationEngine/README.md

 .\Deploy-AzureOptimizationEngine.ps1 -TemplateUri "https://aoesa.blob.core.windows.net/files/azuredeploy.json" -ArtifactsSasToken "?sv=2019-10-10&ss=bfqt&srt=o&sp=rwdlacupx&se=2020-06-13T23:27:18Z&st=2020-06-13T15:27:18Z&spr=https&sig=4cvPayBlF67aYvifwu%2BIUw8Ldh5txpFGgXlhzvKF3%2BI%3D"
 ```

-Optionally, you can use the `SilentDeploymentSettingsPath` input parameter to deploy AOE in a more automated way.
+Optionally, you can also use the `SilentDeploymentSettingsPath` input parameter to deploy AOE in a more automated way.
 The file referencing should be a JSON file with the needed attributes defined.
 An example of the content of such silent deployment file is: